 CIS Career Pathways

-degree program is designed around a core curriculum and three distinct options.
-The program's core provides a strong introduction to computer concepts, software applications, operating systems, networking, microcomputer servicing, Internet, math, human relations and writing.
+The Computer and Information Systems program is designed around a core curriculum and three distinct options.
+The program's core provides a strong introduction to computer concepts, software applications, operating systems, networking and cybersecurity, microcomputer servicing, Internet, math, human relations and writing.
 To gain practical work-related experience, students also complete 99 hours of cooperative work experience in a related setting.

-The design of many of the advanced-level applications, network-ing and CAD courses in the CIS department prepare students for industry certification.
+The design of many of the advanced-level applications, networking and cybersecurity and CAD courses in the CIS department prepare students for industry certification.
 Students are able to test for certification and assess their competence in their given emphasis.
-CAREER PATHWAYS

 COCC is an affirmative action, equal opportunity institution.